Covid-19 & my struggle with chronic illness. M’s story…

 I just felt like I had to crush everything into the days when I didn’t feel too bad because they were becoming few and far between.

 It only dawned on me how much I had deteriorated physically over the years, when the rheumatologist asked me when I last felt fit and well and I couldn’t remember, my answer was – 8 years ago!

-Apparently the exercise I was supposed to be doing was graded exercise, whatever that is???
+Apparently, the exercise I was supposed to be doing was a graded exercise, whatever that is???